A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Universal property ( )

 whose outer triangle commutes by hypothesis, the top because $\Spanext(H)$ factorises $H$, and whose lower right triangle commutes by construction.
 The lower left triangle is the composite of the other three.

 We get a diagram of the promised form by finding a projection $\Cor_{D\times I}\rightarrow\Cor_D$ which, together with $\pi\circ H'$, decomposes the domain as a product.
 This is provided by Lemma \ref{UNIV_EXT_PROD}.
-That $H'$ is a co-Cartesian transformation is Lemma \ref{UNIV_EXT_CART}. \end{proof}
+That $H'$ is a Cartesian transformation is Lemma \ref{UNIV_EXT_CART}, and the formula for the local action follows from its unicity \eqref{BIV_LOC} as a natural transformation of functors of $y:D$ that sends $\id_X$ to $\id_{Hx}$. \end{proof}

 \begin{para}[Product structure] The evident maps from $D\times I$ to $\Cor_D$ and $I=\Cor_I$ (recall that $S_I=\{\text{isos}\}$) are both bivariant, and so the work of \S\ref{BIV_EXT} gives us span extensions